wvabrinskas/Neuron/README.md

 [Full Documentation](https://williamvabrinskas.com/Neuron/documentation/neuron/)

+# Important Developer Note!

+## When using Neuron it operates about 10X faster when you run with a `RELEASE` scheme.
+This is due to the compiler optimizations being set to the highest optimization value.
+If you find Neuron is running somewhat slowly this might be a reason why.

 # Before you begin developing
 Run `./scripts/onboard.sh` to install the Xcode templates that `Neuron` provides to quickly generate layer code templates.